 I first started writing in elementary school, using the opportunity to draft stories during Sustained Silent Writing (S.S.W.).
 While many of these first stories were fiction, guided by a squiggly black sharpie metamorphosed into a drawing, I found the exercise rewarding on many levels.
 First, it allowed me to be creative artistically and linguistically.
 Second, it gave me the opportunity to immerse myself in a craft that came easy for me and gave me a voice I would not otherwise have.

 The work on this site is probably more creative than it is analytical, but I tend to blur the lines a bit and crossover between styles, depending on the topic and my inspiration at the moment.
 What I have found, however, is that each of these approaches serves to create a dialogue around these issues, whether related to adoption, education, identity, or philosophical analysis of….whatever.
 I encourage questions, observations, and comments that come from a space of personal or collective exploration.

 While my experiences are emphasized on this site, it would be remiss not to give a nod to my higher education, which I acquired over the space of 17 years.
 I have a B.A. in English Literature and International Studies, an M.A. in English and Creative Writing, an M.A. in Education (Curriculum and Instruction) and a Ph.D. in Education (Curriculum and Instruction).

 In my free time, I enjoy a happy, fun-filled life with my husband and three children.
-I am an avid home-remodeler and will shortly launch a blog (Mostly Square) detailing the destruction and redevelopment of nearly every space in my home.
+I am an avid home-remodeler and have a blog (Mostly Square) detailing the destruction and redevelopment of nearly every space in my home.
 Like everything in my life, it’s a work-in-progress.